 The RRAP is a cooperative assessment of specific critical infrastructure within a designated geographic area and a regional analysis of the surrounding infrastructure that address a range of infrastructure resilience issues that could have regionally and nationally significant consequences.
 These voluntary, non-regulatory RRAP projects are led by the Infrastructure Security Division and are selected each year by DHS with input and guidance from federal, state, and local partners.
-For additional information on the RRAP, visit https://www.cisa.gov/regional-resiliency-assessment-programassessment-program.
+For additional information on the RRAP, visit Regional Resiliency Assessment Program | CISA.